safe-network-explained/safe-network-explained.github.io/_posts/2017-09-07-architecture.markdown

 The network is comprised of a graph of independently operated nodes (called vaults) that validate, store and deliver data.
 Vault operators can contribute to the retention of network data and network performance by supplying disc space and bandwidth for use by the network.
 Vault operators may join or leave the network at any time without affecting the security of data stored on the network.

-Network tokens are distributed to vault operators by the network for providing these resources.
+Network tokens called Safecoin are distributed to vault operators by the network for providing these resources.
 The tokens may then be used to purchase network storage space for their own use or to utilise other resources on the network.
 This motivates benevolent behaviour of vault operators and protects the network against malicious behaviour.

 The network utilises SHA3-256 identifiers for vaults and data in combination with XOR distances between these identifiers to anonymise and globally distribute all data and traffic.